rivtDocs/rivtdocs.github.io/docs/index.md

 document and division names in the document.

 Document input files are separated into folders labeled text and resource.
-Files in the text folder are shareable rivtText files that contain the primary calculation information.
+Files in the text folder are rivtText files that contain the primary calculation information.
 The resource folder includes supporting files (images, pdf etc.) and other files that may include confidential project information or copyrighted material.
-The resource folder often contains binary information and is not designed to share.
+The resource folder often contains binary information and that may not be shareable.

 Output files are written to three folders, depending on the output type.
-The UTF8 output is written to a README.txt file within the text folder.
-It is displayed and searchable on version control platforms like GitHub.
+The UTF8 output is written to a README.txt file within the text folder (displayed and searchable on version control platforms like GitHub).
 PDF output is written to the report folder, and HTML output to the website folder.

 **Folder Structure Example**